ariana-h/CS528_UNIX_Networking/morse/readme.md

 - **Packet Drop Handling**: In the event of packet loss, the user can use the context clues of the morse code to reconstruct the message.
 - **BAD Packet Drop Handling**: In case of BAD packet loss, undecodable letters are replaced with `?`.

+## Why UDP?
+UDP is used instead of TCP for speed and efficiency.
+Since Morse code can tolerate minor packet loss without significantly affecting understanding, UDP allows faster transmission while introducing an interesting challenge related to real-world packet loss scenarios.

 ## Files
 - `client.c` - The UDP client that sends plaintext messages and optionally decodes Morse responses.
 - `server.c` - The UDP server that translates messages into Morse code and sends them back to the client.